Classes for every body

 A stronger, upbeat, flowing yoga class to get your body moving and your heart beating.
 Good for strength, conditioning and flexibility, this is a light hearted class where you are encouraged to try new things.
 It's recommended that you have at least 6-months consistent vinyasa yoga practice.
 Not suitable for beginners.

 A class suitable for all levels from beginners through to advanced practitioners.
 Expect a carefully sequenced yoga class with postures linked together in a gentler way than in our 'Mindful Flow' and 'Vinyasa Flow' classes.
-A great class to get to know your body better and tidy up your practice.
+A great class to get to begin with and to tidy up your practice.

 This class takes place at floor level using props to support the body to create a sense of deep rest and relaxation.
 Suitable for all levels and bodies, this class is perfect for those of us who want (need!) to slow down and relax.